Tech Tips for Parents in the Digital Age

 Set up Tech-Free Zones:

-Important activities such as family/social gatherings, mealtimes or even particular places in the house such as bedrooms should be completely screen-free.
+Adopting a digital style of parenting is about finding the right balance.
+Important activities such as family/social gatherings, mealtimes or even particular places in the house should be completely screen-free.
 You can start by switching off the TV when having face-to-face time with your kids to avoid distractions for one or restrict them from taking their gadgets to their rooms during bedtime.

 Such changes will not only promote healthier eating habits, but they also add to the family time and help the kids sleep better.

 Undoubtedly, kids are bound to mess up when using media.
 Carefully handle mistakes with understanding and turn every moment of error into a learning experience.